 A separate function allows the bookkeeper access to the bank ledgers via registers for the respected accounts.
 Reconciliations are performed with this function as well as voiding and deleting checks.
 This section even has a transfer function between accounts mimicking the physical transaction.

-In my experience the reporting function is the absolute best part of any accounting software.
-QuickBooks has a built in set of reports for each of the major functions of operations.
+The absolute best part of any accounting software are reports.
+QuickBooks has a built-in set of reports for each of the major functions of operations.
 In addition, there is a set of financial reports including the standard balance sheet and income statement.

 Other reporting attributes include the ability to export information to a spreadsheet for further data sorting or organizational presentation.